New! Join us for friendly live discussion in our Discord server. Try it

 Sadhu Natanananda was a direct disciple of Sri Ramana Maharshi.
 He compiled Sri Ramana Darsanam, also known as Spiritual Instruction and Upadesa Manjari.

-This page was published on May 14, 2017 and last revised on May 16, 2017.
+This page was first published on May 14, 2017 and last revised on December 1, 2023.